phamthanhtrang2710-collab/Secure-Enterprise-Networking-Infractructure/README.md

 # Secure-Enterprise-Networking-Infractructure
-A production-style enterprise network infrastructure portfolio that simulates the complete lifecycle of designing, deploying, securing, automating, monitoring, and operating a multi-site company network.
+Designed to replicate how enterprise network engineers plan, build, secure, operate, and maintain a real-world corporate infrastructure.